j-fischer/js-mock/README.md

 ## Note

 Until this library reaches version 1.0, there is a chance that backwards compatibility may get broken between minor versions.
-Please check the release notez for conflicting changes before upgrading.
+Please check the release notes for conflicting changes before upgrading.

 This project was created using [Yeoman](http://yeoman.io/) and the [js-api generator](https://www.npmjs.com/package/generator-js-api).